-New York City offers just about every kind of tour you can think of, just about guaranteeing something for every interest.
+New York City offers almost every kind of tour you can think of, just about guaranteeing something for every interest.
 So what’s on offer when it comes to New York City tours?
 Here’s what we’d recommend checking out for an incredible Big Apple experience.

 Central Park Bike Tours

 Central Park Bike Tours are one of the most popular options for exploring Manhattan’s most famous park.
 You’ll cover much more of its 843 acres of meandering pathways, meadows, woods, ponds and numerous attractions than you ever could on foot.

-While there are many different options, a small group bike tour packs a punch in a two hour excursion, offering the chance to pedal to highlights like Strawberry Fields, the Bethesda Fountain, the Jackie Kennedy Reservoir and Cleopatra’s Needle.
+While there are many different options, a small group bike tour packs a punch in a 2-hour excursion, offering the chance to pedal to highlights like Strawberry Fields, the Bethesda Fountain, the Jackie Kennedy Reservoir and Cleopatra’s Needle.